josejhkim/tp/docs/UserGuide.md

 ### Wedding Overview : `weddingOverview`

-Provides an overview of the current active wedding, including details such as the number of tables and total number of persons invited.
+Provides an overview of the current active wedding, including details such as the number of tables and total number of guests invited.

 **Format:** `weddingOverview`